Details

 • Two Volvo D1-30 (30 hp) engines with saildrives

-• Starboard engine was replaced in 2021 by the previous owner, with a low-hours used engine - has about 3,000 hours on it
+• Starboard engine was replaced in 2021 by the previous owner, with a low-hours used engine - probably has about 3,000 hours on it, but can’t confirm

 • Port engine is the original stock engine, but it needs to be replaced due to low compression